 and didn’t end with the exciting animation of the first “Minskytron hyperspace” that would send less experienced players to safe heavens by a “local distortion of space-time resulting in a warp-induced photonic stress emission” (J.M.
 Graetz, op. cit.).

-By May 1962 the game was eventually frozen and presented at MIT's annual Science Open House.
+By the end of April 1962 the game was eventually frozen and presented at MIT’s Parents’ Weekend (28/29 April, 1962).
 By the time, the game had incorporated a few more bells and whistles.
 As there are:

 - Two cartoonish spaceships, one a 1930s Buck Rogers-style spaceship, the other one a contemporary, Space Race inspired Redstone rocket, navigating in toroidal space;

 - Two spaceship mechanics to chose from (inertial navigation and Bergenholm gyros);

 - An ample supply of torpedoes (32 for each spaceship);

 - A pulsating central star excerting a gravitational pull on the two ships;

 - Fading trails added by the Type 30 display’s P7-phosphor to any animate graphics;

 - The “warp-induced photonic stress emission” effect of J. M. Graetz’s first hyperspace; (While a late addition, hyperspace had been planned for from the very beginning as the means of leveling the playfield and allowing players of varying degrees of experience and accomplishment to compete with one another.)